-This Gluten Free Apple Cinnamon French Toast Casserole is bursting with the flavors of fall.
+This Gluten Free French Toast Casserole is bursting with the flavors of fall.
 Tart pieces of apple and cubes of soft bread are slathered in a deliciously sweet maple glaze.
-This casserole is sure to be a hit, anytime of day!
+This gluten-free french toast casserole is sure to be a hit, anytime of day!

 When my friends at Canyon Bakehouse approached me and asked me to create a fall recipe using their new Gluten Free Heritage Style Bread Loaves, I immediately said yes.
 Fall is my favorite time of year.
 Not only do I love the chill in the air and the ability to wear fleece and down again (Naketano sweatshirts, anyone?), but I also love the flavors of fall.
 Pumpkin, cinnamon, apple, nutmeg, maple, clove… just to name a few!

 Both the Canyon Bakehouse Gluten Free Heritage Style Honey White and Heritage Style Whole Grain bread loaves are excellent.
 They are full sized loaves that are BIG on flavor and soft (you don’t even have to toast them!), perfect for all kinds of sandwiches, or for using in any recipe you’d need bread for.

 This French Toast Casserole was so fun to make… and eat. 😉 The hardest part of creating it was deciding what to top it with.
 I ultimately decided on topping it with a maple syrup confectioner style glaze (that is out of this world good!!), but you could also top it with a nut-like topping, or a streusel topping.
 It all just depends on your preference.